 Figure 8(b) presents recall over time when using the RW strategy.
-When $\rho$ is low (i.e., < 0.5), the network is clustered at a slow rate since more peers need to initiate the rewiring process.
-As $\rho$ increases, the network converges to organised clusters of peers faster.
-When $\rho$ is high (i.e., > 0.5), network organisation and recall have converged to a stable state fast and remain unchanged, implying the existence of isolated peers.
-The higher value of recall is achieved for $\rho = 0.5$ , i.e. when half of the forwarding peers use FINDPEERS() message to update their short-range links.
+When ρ is low (i.e., <0.5), the network is clustered at a slow rate since more peers need to initiate the rewiring process.
+As ρ increases, the network converges faster to organised clusters of peers.
+When ρ is high (i.e., > 0.5), network organisation and recall have converged to a stable state fast and remain unchanged.
+In these cases, the relatively low values of recall imply the existence of isolated peers.
+The higher value of recall is achieved for $\rho = 0.5$, i.e. when half of the forwarding peers use FINDPEERS() message to update their short-range links.